 Notice this comment from The Universal Bible Dictionary, edited by A.R.
 Buckland and A.L.
 Williams: “Micah foretells in clear terms the invasion of Shalmaneser and Sennacherib (1:6-16) … the utter destruction of Jerusalem (3:12).
 Just as clearly he foretells the deliverance of Israel (2:12, 4:10, 5:8); the birthplace of the Messiah (5:2); the promulgation of His Gospel from Mount Zion, and its results; the exaltation of His Kingdom over all nations.”

-Outline of the book of Micah
+Overview of the book of Micah

 The following is a suggested outline of the book of Micah:

-Chapter 1: Judgment announced against Israel.
+Chapter 1: Judgment is announced against Israel and Judah.

-Micah and Isaiah
+Similarities between Micah and Isaiah

 There are a number of passages in the book of Micah that are similar to sections of Scripture in the book of Isaiah.
 For example, Micah 4:1-5 is very similar to Isaiah 2:1-4.